What is an EIN Number: Everything You Need to Know

 A Federal Tax ID number, the nine-digit Employer Identification Number (EIN) is recommended to all new business owners for establishing IRS tax filing status, and for verification of DBA intent to do business by opening a business checking account or credit card, and applying for state or local business licenses, and permits.

 If you need help concerning registration of an EIN, post your legal need at the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.